CivicActions/accessibility/_guide/introduction.md

 ## Audience {#audience}

-The CivicActions Accessibility guide is for anyone interested in digital accessibility, but we’re specifically focused on supporting:
+The CivicActions Accessibility guide is for anyone interested in digital accessibility, but we're specifically focused on supporting: